Think someone else may like this? Share the love!

 collard greens recipe with ham and smoked hock

 Collards are members of the cabbage family (Brassica oleracea), and a staple side dish in Southern cooking.
-They feature dark green leaves and tough stems that need to be removed before eating.
+They are a cruciferous vegetable and feature dark green leaves and tough stems that need to be removed before eating.
 The flavor of collards is a cross between cabbage and hearty kale, similar to Swiss chard.

 An Easy Collard Greens Recipe

-Lisa’s Collard Greens are simple.
 Throw in a couple handfuls of hearty smoked meats, add the collard greens, pour in water and apple cider vinegar and let it simmer for an hour and half or until the greens are as soft as you like them.
-Collard Greens are just as much about the simmering sauce as it is about the greens.
+Collard Greens are just as much about the simmering sauce as they are about the hearty greens.

 The Most Delicious Comfort Food!

-The savory, smoky, vitamin-rich pot-liquor is so full of rich flavor that you’ll savor every last drop.
-In fact, spoon your collard greens onto your plate, right next to the roasted garlic mashed potatoes on your plate.
+The savory, smoky, vitamin-rich pot liquor (or “pot likker”, as some people call it) is so full of rich flavor that you’ll savor every last drop.
+In fact, spoon your collard greens onto your plate, right next to the roasted garlic mashed potatoes.
 Forget the gravy – the pot liquor will find its way over and bleed into the soft mashed potatoes.
 I guarantee my kids will be forming a mashed potato moat, just so the pot liquor doesn’t escape.

 Top Tips For This Easy Collard Greens Recipe

 • Vegetarian version of Collard Greens?
 You bet.
-Lisa’s got a secret ingredient, one that actually made me say outloud, “No. Way.
+My good friend Lisa of Homesick Texan has a secret ingredient, one that actually made me say out loud, “No. Way.
 Really????”

-• Serve with a side of mashed potatoes – can’t go wrong!
+• Serve with a side of mashed potatoes – you can’t go wrong!

 finished dish